fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### Process Groups and Ranks

 In distributed training, multiple processes work together.
 Each process runs on a different GPU or node.
 PyTorch organizes these processes into a process group.
-Within a process group, each process has a unique rank—an integer identifier starting from 0.
+Within a process group, each process has a unique rank - an integer identifier starting from 0.
 The total number of processes is called the world size.

 Think of it like this: if you have 4 GPUs, you'll have 4 processes.
 Process 0 runs on GPU 0, process 1 on GPU 1, and so on.
 The rank tells each process which GPU it should use and which part of the data it should process.